Jiangnan-Xia/ECE228_PR_25SP_Sesimic/README.md

 <h1>README</h1>
 This is the repository for ECE228 (2025 Spring) project group Machine Learning Based Prediction of Seismic Response and Impact Forces in Fixed-Base and Base-Isolated Buildings

-There are two main model files: LSTM_Code-\<type\>.ipynb for the LSTM models and Simple_Networks.ipynb for MLP and more.
+There are two main model files: LSTM_Code-\<type\>.ipynb for the LSTM models (separate files for different types of the problem.
+All use the same basic structure) and Simple_Networks.ipynb for MLP and more.

 <h2>Structure</h2>